Agnes Campbell

 Lady Agnes Campbell (1526 – c.
 1590) was a Scottish noblewoman and queen consort of Tír Eoghain.
 She was the mother of Iníon Dubh and the maternal grandmother of Red Hugh O'Donnell.

 Campbell was a skilled diplomat and political leader.
 Her influence over the reign of her second husband, Sir Turlough Luineach O'Neill, Lord of Tír Eoghain, is noted by both contemporary and modern sources.
 Many, including Lord Deputy Sir Henry Sidney, viewed her as Tír Eoghain's primary leader.

 Family background

 Agnes Campbell was born in 1526, probably at Inveraray Castle.
 She was the second daughter of Colin Campbell, 3rd Earl of Argyll, and his wife, Jean Gordon, daughter of The 3rd Earl of Huntly.
 Her sister, Elizabeth, married The 1st Earl of Moray, an illegitimate son of King James IV of Scotland.
 According to Connolly, she was a half-brother of the Earl of Argyll.
-She was reared at the Stuart court.
+She was raised at the Scottish royal court.